 and drinking in the fish tavernas or sitting and watching the sea from your

-balcony in the Hotel Aktion you won't even know that you are not on an island.
+balcony in the Aktaion Hotel you won't even know that you are not on an island.

 Gythion can be visited any time of year.
 For those of you movie buffs who saw the Paul Mazursky film 'The Tempest' with John Cassevettes, Molly Ringwald, Susan Sarandon and Raul Julia and wondered which island it was filmed on, it was actually not filmed on an island.
 The Tempest was filmed near Githeon and probably if you ask around you can find out where exactly.

 George Hassanakos puts out a small guide to Gythion which you can find in